danalittleskier/Word-Guess-Game/README.md

 Words examples - "mountain", "peak", "trees", "flower", "snow"

-Use key events to listen for the letters that your players will type.
+The word guess game uses a computer generated word which the user has to match letter by letter.

-Press any key to get started!
+The user can press any key to get started or the New Game button.
+The rules.
 Wins: (# of times user guessed the word correctly).
 Number of Guesses Remaining: (# of guesses remaining for the user).
 Letters Already Guessed: (Letters the user has guessed, displayed like `L Z Y H`).
-After the user wins/loses the game should automatically choose another word and make the user play it.
+After the user wins/loses the game will automatically choose another word and make the user play it.
+There are buttons to force a new word or to reset the whole game.